ChiefBunga/dsp/03-command_line.md

 `ls -t`
 `ls -Glp`

-'ls' lists all files and directories in current working folder 'ls -a' lists all files inlcluding hidden files
+`ls` lists all files and directories in current working folder `ls -a` lists all files inlcluding hidden files
-'ls -l' long list of files
+`ls -l` long list of files
-'ls -lh' long list of files in human readable format 'ls -lah' long list of files, including hidden files, in human readable format 'ls -t' lists files and directories in order by date/time of last modification 'ls -Glp' long list of files with directory names in color and appended with '/'
+`ls -lh` long list of files in human readable format `ls -lah` long list of files, including hidden files, in human readable format `ls -t` lists files and directories in order by date/time of last modification `ls -Glp` long list of files with directory names in color and appended with '/'

 ---